 “Legal Aid” (aide juridictionnelle): The legal is the provision of assistance to people who cannot afford a lawyer because they do not have enough resources.
 Asylum seekers can benefit from the legal aid if they need to be assisted to make an appeal before the CNDA.
 The asylum seeker must apply for legal aid in the CNDA, within the 15 days after receipt the rejection letter from the OFPRA.

 IMPORTANT REMINDER: the delay for making an application for legal aid (free lawyer) is 15 days from the time you receive the rejection letter from the OFPRA.
+You won’t be allowed to ask for legal aid after the 15 days.
 The deadline for the appeal is one month.

 2 — A paid lawyer